Tom Yum Soup Recipe

 What Is Tom Yum

-Aside from pad thai, Tom Yum (sometimes Tom Yam) is perhaps one of the most famous dishes in Thai cuisine.
-It’s popular for its bold and fiery flavors that even those who don’t like spicy food can’t resist.
+Aside from pad thai, Tom Yum (or Tom Yam) is probably one of the most well-known dishes in Thai cuisine.
+It’s famous for its bold, fiery flavors that even people who aren’t huge fans of spicy food can’t resist.

-It’s also called Tom Yum Goong, with “goong” meaning shrimp in Thai, as it’s usually made with shrimp.
-However, you can also use chicken or a combination of seafood such as squid and scallops.
+Often called Tom Yum Goong (with “goong” meaning shrimp in Thai), this soup is usually made with shrimp, but you can also use chicken or a mix of seafood like squid and scallops.

-This soup is not just about the heat though.
-It’s warm yet refreshing at the same time, so it’s something you can slurp on a cold winter day or enjoy on a hot summer afternoon.
+What makes this soup special is that it’s not just about the heat.
+It’s warm yet refreshing, making it perfect to enjoy on a chilly winter day or even a hot summer afternoon.

-For more spicy soup recipes, check out my hot and sour soup.
+If you’re craving more spicy soup recipes, don’t miss my hot and sour soup!

 Types Of Tom Yum